Barcelona confirm Champions League clash with Napoli will be played behind closed doors due to coronavirus outbreak | Goal.com

 Naples is situated on the southern coast, but Spanish officials were reluctant to take any chances when it comes to the safety of everyone involved in Barcelona's meeting with Napoli.

-Serie A has been suspended indefinitely, with Italian prime minister Giuseppe Conte insisting the health of the general population must be put above the continuation of the sporting events.
+Serie A has been suspended indefinitely , with Italian prime minister Giuseppe Conte insisting the health of the general population must be put above the continuation of sporting events.

 "Our habits have to change, we must sacrifice something for the good of all of Italy," Conte told a press conference.
 "This is why we will adopt even more stringent measures."